- Our customers have been hired by : *Foot Note

 - Advised women on pregnancy nutrition to maintain good health in mums and babies.

-Top skills for your midwife CV
+Hard skills for a midwife CV

-Essential skills for a midwife
+Soft skills for a midwife CV

 - Active listening